 YEAR-ROUND TOUR: See the best of Iceland on this 6-day group tour which follows the country's famous Ring Road, starting and ending in Reykjavik.
 Take in the highlights of the Golden Circle, including Thingvellir National Park, Geysir and the waterfalls of Seljalandsfoss and Skogafoss.
-Admire the icebergs of Jokulsarlon Glacier Lagoon, enjoy a whale-watching cruise at Dalvik, visit the northern city of Akureyrui and opt for a dip in the Lake Myvatn Nature Baths.
+Admire the icebergs of Jokulsarlon Glacier Lagoon, enjoy a whale-watching cruise at Dalvik and visit the northern city of Akureyrui.

 Reykjavik - Kirkjubajarklaustur.
-Our Icelandic adventure begins as we depart Reykjavik - you will be picked up from your hotel at approximately 08:00.
+Our Icelandic adventure begins as we depart Reykjavik - you will be collected from a designated central pick up point at 08:00.
 Today we visit the most important sites along Iceland's Golden Circle route.
 Take in Thingvellir National Park and the Geysir Geothermal Area, where the mighty Strokkur erupts every 10 minutes or so.
 Then it's on to Gullfoss, one of Iceland's most majestic waterfalls.

 Travelling south, we stop at two other waterfalls - Seljalandsfoss and Skogafoss.
 Enjoy a walk behind the cascades before we head to Reynisfjara for a stroll on the back lava beach here.
 Then it's on to Kirkjubajarklaustur near the village of Vik.
 Our rural hotel is a great base for spotting the Northern Lights if you are visiting in the winter months from September to April.